maziyank/maziyank/README.md

-## Hi there 👋 I am Bakhtiar
+## Hi there 👋

-Just a guy who turns her life path from accounting to programming.
+I am maziyank, just a guy who turns her life path from accounting to programming.

 I speak Javascript and Python.